-In Ligthning Experience we warmly welcome following improvements:
+In Ligthning Experience, we warmly welcome the following improvements:

 - Account Teams are finally available also for Lightning experience UI.
 Previously, account teams were only available in Salesforce Classic.

-- It’s also nice that you can add company’s logo to the Account page.
+- It’s also nice that you can add the company’s logo to the Account page.

-- Lightning Experience bids farewell to Internet Explorer 11: While not exactly a favourite feature, this definitely deserves a mention.
-So, Lightning does not seem to support IE in new orgs, anymore.
+- Lightning Experience bids farewell to Internet Explorer 11: While not exactly a favourite feature, this definitely deserves mention.
+So, Lightning does not seem to support IE in new orgs anymore.
 Existing customers can still continue using it for a while.

-- Currently the Opportunity product selection is not very user friendly (no product listing, search results visible only after pressing enter).
-The new release will have your recent products available and by the looks of it, the search results should be updating in real time as you go.
+- Currently, the Opportunity product selection is not very user-friendly (no product listing, search results visible only after pressing enter).
+The new release will have your recent products available, and by the looks of it, the search results should be updated in real-time as you go.

 - And finally, it’s the little things that make you happy – you can export the report data as XLS or CVS files from Lightning Experience reports!

-Salesforce has been also thinking about how to make life easier for Sales reps and increase the productivity in their sales teams.
-The most of our attention caught this enhancement:
+Salesforce has also been thinking about how to make life easier for Sales reps and increase the productivity of their sales teams.
+Most of our attention caught this enhancement: